kwsni/Gamblino/README.md

 # Gamblino

-CS:GO crate opening simulator as a Discord Bot
+CSGO crate opening simulator as a Discord Bot

+## Commands
+$open - Open a crate